Local. Independent. Physician-Owned Since 1949.

 If you have experienced “knots” in your neck or back which persist over time there are several options for relief.
 Dry needling and trigger point injections can be very beneficial and do not require prescription medication.
 Both procedures function in a similar manner and each are an adjunct to acupuncture.
 While these procedures do not follow traditional Chinese meridians, they work by placing a needle into a trigger point to stimulate neurotransmitters which promote relaxation of the muscle bed.
 While dry needling uses traditional acupuncture needles, trigger point injections also utilize the anesthetic lidocaine to help with immediate relief.

-How to tell if you may benefit from dry needling or trigger point injections
+Will I benefit from dry needling or trigger point injections?

-• This pain does not self-resolve for a period of two weeks.
+• The pain does not self-resolve for a period of two weeks

 For some, this remedy is adept at solving the muscular problem.
 However, if you are experiencing the following symptoms, it may be time for more extensive testing or imaging: